 firewall-cmd --zone=public --add-port=9987/udp --permanent firewall-cmd --zone=public --add-port=10011/tcp --permanent firewall-cmd --zone=public --add-port=30033/tcp --permanent firewall-cmd --reload

 Congratulations!
 You have successfully installed TeamSpeak Server.
 Thanks for using this tutorial for installing TeamSpeak Server on your CentOS 7 system.
-For additional help or useful information, we recommend you to check the official TeamSpeak Server website.
+For additional help or useful information, we recommend you check the official TeamSpeak Server website.